-Along with the general requirements contained in various other acts of legislation (e.g., antimonopoly consent), the prior written consent of the SSC must be obtained for the acquisition (whether directly or indirectly) of a major shareholding in a JSIF (i.e., 10 percent).
-Further, such consent would also be required each time a purchase will cause the purchaser's shareholding to equal or exceed the thresholds of 20 percent, 33 percent or 50 percent, subject to the condition that that no person may own more than 50 percent of the charter capital of a JSIF.
+Along with the general requirements contained in various other acts of legislation (e.g., antimonopoly consent), the prior written consent of FIMSA must be obtained for the acquisition (whether directly or indirectly) of a major shareholding in a JSIF (i.e., 10%).
+Further, such consent would also be required each time a purchase will cause the purchaser's shareholding to equal or exceed the thresholds of 20%, 33% or 50%, subject to the condition that that no person may own more than 50% of the charter capital of a JSIF.